Efficient semiparametric estimation and model selection for multidimensional mixtures: Simulation study

-We know explain how we choose $\mathcal{I}_0$.
-We do not know any unbiased estimate of $\theta$, which would match the Assumption \ref{hyp:theta0_unbiased}.
-Particularly the m.l.e. $\widehat{\theta}_{M}$ is unbiased asymptotically but biased with finite $n$.
-We propose to choose a m.l.e. $\widehat{\theta}_{M_0}$ with a small $M_0$ with the idea that when $M$ is small the asymptotic is attained more quickly.
-Yet, $M_0$ should not be taken too small neither since otherwise the model would not be identifiable.
+We now explain how we choose $\mathcal{I}_0$.
+As explained earlier $M_0$ has to be taken small, but not too small since otherwise the model would not be identifiable.
 We propose to choose the smallest $M_0=2^{P_0}$ such that $M_0 \geq k+2 $ (equivalently $P_0 \geq \log(k+2)/ \log(2)$).
 This lower bound ensures that generically on ${\cal I}_0$ the model \eqref{eq:model2} is identifiable.